MSUSAzureAccelerators/MSUSAzureAccelerators.github.io/_contributing-to/technology-accelerator-guidance.md

-# Guidelines for Technology Accelerators on MSUS Accelerators (DRAFT)
+# Guidelines for Technology Accelerators on Azure Accelerators (DRAFT)

 ## What is a Technology Accelerator?